 From SUP yoga to SUP surfing and SUPing with your pup, here are seven places to paddleboard in San Diego.

 Mission Bay is an aquatic wonderland lined with 19 miles of sandy beaches, waterways, inlets and islets.
+It maybe one of the best places to paddleboard.
 This man-made saltwater bay, the largest in the nation, is San Diego's prime destination for paddleboarding.
 Calm waters, moderate wind and lots of water-sport rental options make it ideal for beginners.
 A popular area is Bonita Cove, a beautiful waterfront park with parking and picnic tables.
 You can do SUP yoga, SUP fishing and even spot a SUP wedding in the distance.
-If you don't have your own paddleboard, rent or buy one own at Aqua Adventures.
+If you're not sure where to go paddle boarding in San Diego, try this spot!
+If you don't have your own paddleboard, rent a paddleboard or buy one own at Aqua Adventures.
 For families, the cove by the Catamaran Resort Hotel and Spa is a great location.
 Action Sport Rentals and Cheap Rentals have you covered with SUP equipment, life jackets and other family-friendly gear.

 The Jewel of San Diego is home to La Jolla Shores, a mile-long sandy crescent beloved by active beachgoers.
 Views of majestic cliffs and a rich ecological reserve make this one of the most scenic San Diego beaches for SUPing.
 After getting past the break, expect to see seals, birds and sea turtles.
 Experts can venture inside the sea caves that line the shore to the south near La Jolla Cove.
 Up the street from the Shores, Avenida De La Playa shows off the SoCal vibe with beach shops, boutiques and restaurants.
 Here, you'll find sports rental shops like Surf Diva and Everyday California and delicious pre- or post-paddle food at Sandpiper Wood Fired Grill & Oysters.